privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Bidding and Auction services will run in [Confidential Space][31] ([Confidential Computing][32]) on GCP.
 Refer [here][53] for more details.

-_Note: SSP and DSP can operate services on different cloud platforms that are supported._
+_Note: SSP and DSP can operate Bidding and Auction services on different cloud platforms that are supported.
+For multi seller auctions, SSPs can operate on different cloud platforms._

 Bidding and Auction services will not support a “Bring Your Own Server” model, similar to what is made available to Protected Audience’s Key/Value server.